RustCrypto/formats/der/README.md

 - Performs DER canonicalization checks at decoding time
 - `no_std` friendly: supports "heapless" usage
 - Optionally supports `alloc` and `std` if desired
 - No hard dependencies!
-Self-contained implementation with optional integrations with the following crates, all of which are `no_std` friendly:
+Self-contained implementation with optional integrations with the following crates, all of which are `no_std`/`no_alloc` friendly:
   - `const-oid`: const-friendly OID implementation
   - `pem-rfc7468`: PKCS/PKIX-flavored PEM library with constant-time decoder/encoders
   - `time` crate: date/time library